pzuehlke/Turing-machine-tape-generator/README.md

 * `s`: The input string to be displayed inside the tape's squares.
 * `index`: The index of the square to be highlighted with an ultra-thick border, representing the current position of the machine's head.
+The initial index is 0.
 * `length`: The number of squares (excluding extra squares) in the tape.
 * `style`: A string specifying some options for the tape.
 The presence of the characters `c`, `l` or `r` has the following effects: